 standardized surrender message sent back to Italian

 WITH OUR LAST DROP OF BLOOD X

 LONG LIVE IL DUCE X

-This not only provided a crib, but a message from a field unit of this length was very likely contained the ciphertext version of this.
-This meant two benefits for Allied forces — a crib for cryptanalysis, and a clear indication that the sending unit was ready to surrender immediately and could be captured without a fight.
+This not only provided a crib, but a message of this length from a field unit was very likely contained the ciphertext version of this standard message.
+This meant two benefits for Allied forces — a crib for cryptanalysis and a clear indication that the sending unit was ready to surrender immediately and could be captured without a fight.
 HFDF (High-Frequency Direction Finding) was crucial to figure out just which unit was done.

 Similarly, the daily garrison medical report was useful

 Hemorrhoids are a common ailment in desert service,

 but the Italians had no code word for that.